tochsner/phylodata/website/src/lib/docs/java_downloading_experiments.md

 ## All possible options

-The most general `ExperimentLoader.loadExperiment` method allows you to combine all of the above options:
+The most general `ExperimentLoader.loadExperiment` method allows you to combine all the above options:

 ```java
 PaperWithExperiment experiment = new ExperimentLoader(